 As a result the world now has a fractional-reserve gold banking system that is leveraged in the extreme.

-Yes, all commodity futures markets have created paper promises of supply that cannot easily be covered by real product and would have to be settled in cash if delivery was ever demanded.
+Yes, all commodity futures markets have created paper promises of supply that cannot easily be covered by real products and would have to be settled in cash if delivery was ever demanded.
 But most commodity markets are for goods that eventually are delivered and consumed to a great extent, so you can't falsify those markets too much.

 Gold is different, for gold is not consumed but rather saved – hoarded –- as a means of exchange, as money and savings, and as jewelry, even as most gold purchased in the futures markets is never delivered at all but rather left on deposit with the futures exchange or investment banks.